Skip to content

 Legitimate hope lies with the Sixers’ electric backcourt of Maxey and rookie VJ Edgecombe.

-Maxey took another leap this season, ranking fifth in the NBA in scoring (28.3 points per game), making his second All-Star appearance, and putting himself in contention for All-NBA status.
-Edgecombe was an instant-impact rookie on both ends of the floor who averaged 16 points, 5.6 rebounds, 4 assists, and 1.4 steals per game and finished third in voting for the NBA’s Rookie of the Year.
-Both players were relentless workhorses, with Maxey leading the NBA in minutes per game (38) and Edgecombe ranking first among all first-year players and 12th in the league in that category (35 per game).
+Maxey took another leap this season.
+He ranked fifth in the NBA in scoring (28.3 points per game), made his second All-Star appearance, and put himself in contention for All-NBA status.
+Edgecombe was an instant-impact rookie on both ends of the floor who averaged 16 points, 5.6 rebounds, 4.2 assists, and 1.4 steals and finished third in voting for the NBA’s Rookie of the Year.
+Both players were workhorses, with Maxey leading the NBA in minutes per game (38) and Edgecombe ranking first among all first-year players and 12th in the league in that category (35 per game).

-George, though, only played in 37 regular-season games, primarily due to a 25-game suspension for violating the league’s anti-drug policy.
-But he finished the season strong, including as an efficient scorer and defensive stalwart during the first-round series win over Boston that prompted Embiid to say George has “still got it.”
-George also got off to strong scoring starts against New York, but tapered off as games and the series progressed.
+George, though, only played in 37 regular-season games, primarily because of a 25-game suspension for violating the league’s antidrug policy.
+But he finished the season strong, notably as an efficient scorer and defensive stalwart during the first-round series win over Boston that prompted Embiid to say George has “still got it.”
+George also got off to strong scoring starts against New York but tapered off as games, and the series, progressed.

-The Sixers also found success with down-the-roster moves, including Walker and part-time starting forward Dominick Barlow getting their original two-way contracts converted to standard deals.
-Edwards and reserve center Adem Bona, both in their second NBA seasons, also were part of the playoff rotation at times.
-Starting wing Kelly Oubre Jr., put together his most efficient offensive season, averaging 14.1 points on a career-best 36% shooting from three-point range, to continue a revival in his three Sixers seasons.
+The Sixers also made successful down-the-roster moves, including Walker and part-time starting forward Dominick Barlow getting their two-way contracts converted to standard deals.
+Edwards and reserve center Adem Bona, both in their second NBA seasons, also were part of the playoff rotation.
+Starting wing Kelly Oubre Jr. put together his most efficient offensive season, averaging 14.1 points on a career-best 36% shooting from three-point range, to continue a revival in his three seasons with the Sixers.

-Yet an inflection point for this season will always be the criticized deadline trade of popular second-year guard Jared McCain to the defending champion Oklahoma City Thunder.
-That yielded draft compensation, including a first-round pick, but no players who could immediately help this season’s team.
+Yet an inflection point for this season always will be the deadline trade of popular second-year guard Jared McCain to the defending champion Oklahoma City Thunder.
+That yielded draft compensation, including a first-round pick, but no players who could help this season’s team.
 Subsequent deals were explored, but never materialized by the deadline.

 President of basketball operations Daryl Morey’s comments that the Sixers were “selling high” on McCain continue to be metaphorically thrown back at him.
-McCain has been in the Thunder’s playoff rotation, including scoring 18 points in 18 minutes in Game 3 of their second-round series against the Los Angeles Lakers and making a blistering 9 of 11 three-pointers overall in the series entering Monday.
+McCain has been in the Thunder’s playoff rotation, scored 18 points in 17 minutes, 44 seconds in Game 2 of their second-round series against the Los Angeles Lakers, and made 12 of 19 three-pointers in the series.

 Embiid’s outlook

-Embiid, the 2023 NBA Most Valuable Player, was limited to 38 regular-season games and averaged 26.9 points, 7.7 rebounds, 3.9 assists.
-He returned to his dominant status for a stretch from mid-December through early February, when he was in contention to be named an All-Star reserve.
-But the latter part of the season was interrupted by an oblique strain that kept him sidelined for about a month, along with a shin stress reaction.
+Embiid, the 2023 NBA MVP, was limited to 38 regular-season games and averaged 26.9 points, 7.7 rebounds, and 3.9 assists.
+He returned to dominance for a stretch from mid-December through early February, when he was in contention to be named an All-Star reserve.
+But the latter part of the season was interrupted by an oblique strain in his right side that kept him sidelined for about a month, along with a right shin stress reaction.

-It then looked like his April 9 appendectomy would be the latest bizarre ailment to derail a postseason, but he returned for Game 4 of the first-round series against Boston.
-His ball-commanding presence — he averaged 28 points, 9 rebounds, and 7 assists in four games against the Celtics — was at the literal center of why Nurse believed the Sixers were “improving very rapidly” entering the second-round series against the Knicks.
+It appeared his April 9 appendectomy would be the latest bizarre ailment to derail a postseason, but he returned for Game 4 of the first-round series against Boston.
+His ball-commanding presence — he averaged 28 points, nine rebounds, and seven assists in four games against the Celtics — was at the center of why Nurse believed the Sixers were “improving very rapidly” entering the second round against the Knicks.

-Embiid, though, was surprisingly optimistic about his health outlook on Sunday.
+Embiid, though, was optimistic about his health outlook on Sunday.

 He was bullish that he and the Sixers’ medical staff “figured out” how to manage his surgically repaired left knee that had hindered him the previous two seasons.
 He regards that as a personal success this season, making him “as confident as I’ve ever been” that he can train this summer and be more available in 2026-27.